ELELAB/cancermuts/README.md

 Repository associated to the publication:

 The Cancermuts software package for the prioritization of missense cancer variants: a case study of AMBRA1 in melanoma.
-Matteo Tiberti, Luca Di Leo, Mette Vixø Vistesen, Rikke Kuhre, Francesco Cecconi, Daniela De Zio, Elena Papaleo.
+Matteo Tiberti*, Luca Di Leo, Mette Vixø Vistesen, Rikke Kuhre, Francesco Cecconi, Daniela De Zio*, Elena Papaleo.
 Submitted to bioRxiv.

 contacts for this repository: elenap-at-cancer.dk, tiberti-at-cancer.dk